kmc6/F1/README.md

 There was a deliberate focus on EDA to understand given the lack of F1 domain knowledge by the project author.
 Univariate Analysis (UA) was conducted on each column for each table to identify the structure of the data e.g. size and shape, uniqueness, distribuion, outliers etc, and to surface quick insights e.g plotting relevant charts to visually show simple relationships between potential features and the target variable.
 These were then analysed further using Multivariate Analysis (MA) to identify more complex relationships between features and the target variable, and to inform final model and feature selection (Statology, 2024 - https://www.statology.org/univariate-vs-multivariate-analysis/).

 ### Univariate Analysis (UA)
 Key insights from UA underline the fact that many elements of F1 have changed since 1950.
-For example, in the USA different circuits have been raced at in different locations to make the sport more appealing to sports fans (figure 6).
+For example, in the USA different circuits have been raced at in different locations to make the sport more appealing to sports fans due to the popularity of basketball and baseball (figure 6).
 ```python
 # EDA for the Circuits table: meaning of the data - which countries have changed their circuits?